riesentoaster/valentinhuber.me/random/_posts/2024-05-13-Live Albums.md

 ## Vulfpeck — Live at Madison Square Garden
 This may be the funniest and most entertaining [album](https://en.wikipedia.org/wiki/Vulfpeck#Studio_albums_and_Live_at_Madison_Square_Garden) of this list.
 It's dirtily clean funk from a band with a great sense of humour and lots of great guest artists.

+## Florence + the Machine – Symphony of Lungs - BBC Proms at the Royal Albert Hall
+For some reasons, concerts live at the Royal Albert Hall often are just spectacular.
+I particularly love the arrangements of [this concert](https://www.youtube.com/playlist?list=OLAK5uy_ksqzwzZ1VpB_AvJzUTk1-GqZnOmA3ZPxA) by Jules Buckley and his orchestra.
+If you look for it, you may also find the video online, which is worth a watch.

 ## Honorable Mentions
 These didn't quite make the list for different reasons:
 - Lawrence — The Live Album: It feels too much like a desk recording, the production isn't quite up to where the other albums on this list are and there's too much crowd interaction to flow as an album in my opinion.